Don't Stay in the Dark With your Data

 The Dark Web is at the bottom of the internet, and is not visible to everyday users on the public web and search engines such as Google.
 The Dark Web is mostly used for fraudsters illegally buying and selling personal data such as visas, stolen credit cards, weapons, drugs, and child pornography, all with hidden IP addresses.

-Experian's proprietary technology detects matches to stolen personally identifiable information (PII) and confidential data online, and provides the only Internet surveillance tool that can match data on an international level – breaking language barriers and detecting identity theft across the world.
+Our proprietary technology detects matches to stolen personally identifiable information (PII) and confidential data online, and provides the only Internet surveillance tool that can match data on an international level – breaking language barriers and detecting identity theft across the world.
 The technology monitors thousands of websites and millions of data points, alerting Members if a match to their monitored personal information is found.

 - Your Personal Email Addresses